Jumping on a trampoline is a fun activity for children, but it also poses a high risk of injury that might require additional insurance.

 An attractive nuisance is a term for items that children are attracted to, but that pose a danger that the kid might not realize.
 Depending on where you live and your insurance company, attractive nuisances may raise your insurance premium, or simply be excluded from what is covered in your policy.

-Can you still have a trampoline if your insurance policy doesn’t cover it?
+Can I still have a trampoline if my insurance policy doesn’t cover it?

 Even if your homeowners insurance doesn’t cover trampolines, you can often still have them.
 However, it depends on your policy.
 Many homeowners insurance companies won’t issue a policy if you have a trampoline.

 The reason for this is simple: If you have a trampoline, you’re more likely to have a serious injury on your property.
 And even if the policy doesn’t cover trampolines, you could try and lie about the cause of the injury when filing an insurance claim, and the company would have a hard time proving that your claim isn’t valid.